doctl kubernetes cluster create

 Description

-Creates a Kubernetes cluster given the specified options, using the specified name.
+Creates a Kubernetes cluster given the specified options and using the specified name.
 Before creating the cluster, you can use doctl kubernetes options to see possible values for the various configuration flags.

-If no configuration flags are used, a three-node cluster with a single node pool will be created in the nyc1 region, using the latest Kubernetes version.
+If no configuration flags are used, a three-node cluster with a single node pool is created in the nyc1 region, using the latest Kubernetes version.

-After creating a cluster, a configuration context will be added to kubectl and made active so that you can begin managing your new cluster immediately.
+After creating a cluster, a configuration context is added to kubectl and made active so that you can begin managing your new cluster immediately.

 Flags